urbit/roadmap.urbit.org/content/overview.md

 - make hosting businesses profitable by reducing unit and maintenance costs
 - establish backward compatibility for apps

-The rest of this document describes the breakdown of these large goals into smaller projects.
+The rest of this document describes the strategies for achieving these goals.

 ## Release Frequency

+Increasing the speed of releases is the core dev team's highest priority, since it will accelerate the pace of development overall.
+We will make a number of changes to the kernel and runtime for this purpose.
+Also, the Urbit Foundation and Tlon are both expanding their core dev teams.

 ### Development Work to Increase Release Frequency

-Increasing the speed of releases is a high priority, since it will accelerate the pace of development overall.

 The first step is to make the upgrade process itself more reliable.
-The "agents in Clay" project, slated for the next release as November 2022, rewrites the kernel's upgrade system in a much simpler way, making it much easier to reason about and less fragile.
+The "agents in Clay" project, slated for the next release as November 2022, rewrites the kernel's upgrade system in a much simpler way, making it easier to reason about and less fragile.

 The next steps involve building support into the kernel for maintaining backward compatibility across kernel upgrades, so that app developers won't need to change their code to keep their apps running on newer kernels.